UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 <p align="justify">

 The Samsung phone provides a sufficient sampling rate, however it’s speaker's output frequencies are restricted to the audio range.
 Thus a narrow band transducer is utilized for transmission of the attack signal over the ultrasonic band of 40 kHz.
-This particular carrier is chosen as it was the most widely available as opposed to other frequency ranges like 23 or 25 kHz.
+This particular carrier is chosen as it was the most widely available as opposed to other frequencies like 23 or 25 kHz.

 </p>